Look Up Free Cuyahoga County Public Records on Anyone

 Instead, Cuyahoga residents who are looking to find out if someone is in jail will need to contact the Cuyahoga County Sheriff’s Office either by phone or by making an in-person visit.

-To obtain a free arrest history and obtain information on Cuyahoga County bookings, call the numbers provided on the linked page.
+Additionally, to obtain a free arrest history and obtain information on Cuyahoga County bookings, interested individual can call 216-698-4820 / 216-515-8348 / 216-698-6430.

 To find arrest records in cities located in Cuyahoga County, interested parties should proceed to perform a search on Google with this string: “[city name] [state] arrest record search” to find recent arrest reports in cities located in the county.